-Sean Lorre is an educator, researcher, writer and bassist.
-Lorre holds a M.A. in Jazz History and Research from Rutgers University-Newark, a B.A. in Music from Syracuse University, and studied jazz performance at New Jersey City University.
+Sean Lorre is an educator, researcher, writer, and bassist.
+Lorre holds an M.A. in jazz history and research from Rutgers University-Newark, a B.A. in music from Syracuse University, and studied jazz performance at New Jersey City University.
 Prior to joining the Arts Online faculty he taught undergraduate music courses at Rutgers-Newark.
-As a researcher, Lorre's interests and areas of study include such divergent yet intersecting topics as the jazz bass tradition before bebop, rural blues, and the work of guitarist Marc Ribot.
-He has received multiple grants and awards for his contributions in these areas and has presented his research internationally.
+As a researcher, Lorre's interests and areas of study include the jazz bass tradition before bebop, rural blues, and the work of guitarist Marc Ribot.
+He has received multiple grants and awards for his contributions to these areas and has presented his research internationally.
 Lorre has also served as an editor in academic publishing houses, as a writer for state and national standardized assessments, as an environmental educator, and has contributed biographical profiles to the jazz.com Encyclopedia of Jazz Musicians.
-Lorre's performance activities have included numerous jazz, classical, folk, and experimental outlets, however he recently returned to his roots as a bassist and occasional songwriter for the rock-blues band, The Sharpe James*, *who's debut album, “New Waterlands,” was released in 2009.
+Lorre's performance activities have included numerous jazz, classical, folk, and experimental outlets.
+He recently returned to his roots as a bassist and occasional songwriter for the rock-blues band The Sharpe James, whose debut album, New Waterlands, was released in 2009.